nasa-itc/sample_sim/README.md

 *    __```send_command_to_socket(std::string)```__ method to send commands to 42 (*sim_data_42socket_provider.cpp*)
 *    __```get_data_point(void)```__ method allows easy hook up of a sim to 42 IPC and returning a __```Sim42DataPoint```__ (*sim_data_42socket_provider.hpp*)
 *    The ```Sim42DataPoint``` (*sim_42data_point.hpp*) contains a ```std::vector<std::string>``` of text lines for one “message” from 42 (call __```.get_lines()```__ to retrieve the text lines)

 It is up to the individual data provider in the individual simulator to parse the lines of data contained in a Sim42DataPoint.
+Note, however, that the data provider/data point should **not** be responsible for doing any units conversions/scaling, manipulations, byte conversions, etc.  That is the responsibility of the hardware model (so that the data provider and data point can remain hardware agnostic).
 An example from the generic reaction wheel simulator of using the common functionality together with a simulator specific parser is shown in the figure below.

 ![42 Data Provider Framework/Interface](42-DataProvider-Framework-Interface.png)